mlflow/mlflow/docker/README.md

 ## Executing the tests

 Make sure that you install all required dependencies first.
-Install the following packages.

 ```bash
 # mlflow, from a release